 The other primary function of a website is to build.
-Think building in terms of brand awareness, a customer base — for most businesses, especially in the service realm, this is the overriding emphasis of online engagement.
+Think building in terms of brand awareness and a customer base — for most businesses, especially in the service realm, this is the overriding emphasis of online engagement.

 Success, in both regards, whether you’re in the sell or build camp, comes down to connectivity — building it, sustaining it over time, whether that time frame includes the life of your brand or the mere seconds you have to influence a visitor’s next click.
 How well you connect to your audience and to what degree you reduce friction along their journey to conversion are critical to the overall success of any online endeavor.

 We’ll come back to this notion of reducing friction along the sales cycle, but first, here’s your next step in developing a website content strategy.

 Every business has a thesis.
 It’s the ‘what.’

-Your revenue stream is ultimately contingent upon what your company or organization does differently for its customer base than its competitors.
+Your revenue stream ultimately depends on what your company or organization does differently for its customer base than its competitors.
 However that is expressed, as a value proposition, a company promise, or declarative statement, that is the thesis to which the rest of your company’s actions and messaging should refer back.

 So, do yourself a favor and quickly open a Word doc or write a note on your phone.
-In one sentence, articulate that thesis.
+In one sentence, articulate what you do.